 There are three kinds of boxes to choose from.
 I chose the luxury box when I subscribed, because I wanted to start sewing with more expensive fabrics and those aren’t that easy to come by in my neck of the woods.
 I also like that you get matching thread and a suitable pattern.
-I wasn’t that interested in the haberdashery items, but so far I have been using them and they’ve turned out to be a nice addition for me.
+I wasn’t that interested in the haberdashery items, but so far I have been using them a lot and they’ve turned out to be a very nice addition for me.
 There’s also five fat quarters and a little treat every month.
 I’ve been using some of the fat quarters for things like bags.
 I’m practising zipper bags and I might make a quilt out of my favourite ones.

 This is how the box arrives:

 I’m always surprised by how nice it looks.
 You can tell how much care Hayley puts into the packaging.
 She handwrites a note every month:

 I really like that little detail.
 And again, when I open the box I’m always delighted with how neat everything looks.
 This box travels overseas, yet everything looks pristine and nice.
 The haberdashery items are packed individually and again this is clearly done with a lot of care.

 This month there was biastape (matching to the fabric), a little notebook, beeswax for handsewing, five fat quarters that fit this month’s theme of garden parties and as a little treat some raspberry jam.

 The fabric was a very floaty georgette from Lady McElroy and perfectly suited for the Eve pattern from Sew Over It.